Our Restructuring Services

 To be eligible, a company must have liabilities of less than $1 million and must be up to date with employee entitlements and tax lodgements.
 The process is designed to be faster and more cost-effective than other formal insolvency options, making it particularly suited to smaller enterprises with limited resources.

-Who is Eligible for Small Business Restructuring?
+Am I eligible for Small Business Restructuring?

 To qualify: